 While do not include automatic compatibility with Chrome browsers using native lazy-loading, WP Rocket 3.4 still gives you the possibility to choose support for Chrome’s native lazy-loading through a helper plugin.

-You can find more info about why we made this choice on our dedicated blog post: What Is Native Lazy-Loading and How It Performs.
+You can find more info about why we made this choice on our dedicated blog post on Native lazyloading for WordPress.

 It’s worth noting that we also changed the minimum requirements (PHP and WordPress version) to use this new major versions of WP Rocket.